jenkins-x/jx-docs/content/en/v3/admin/guides/multi-cluster/multi-cluster-example.md

 ![Container Setting](/images/v3/setContainer.png)
 ### Deploy Quickstart Project
-The following commands will deploy a simple JSnode app to staging and the remote production
+To ensure everything is working as intended, the following commands will create and deploy a simple NodeJS app to staging and the remote production.
 ```bash
 kubectl config set-context $DEV_CONTEXT
 jx ns jx